MisterV111/Music-XML-and-Audio-Editor/README.md

 ## License

-This project is currently unlicensed.
-Choose an appropriate license to protect your work and specify how others can use, modify, and distribute it.

-Common options include:
-- MIT License (most permissive)
-- Apache 2.0 License (includes patent protection)
-- GPL-3.0 (ensures derivatives stay open source)
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contributing